 A study of the many levels of public discourse, as well as a broad range of public discussions past and present.
 The course seeks to foster a sense of public responsiblity, and to enable students to write effectively for the general public in order to bring their own interests, concerns, and academic specialities into the arena of public awareness, debate, and action.

 Designed for students who want to do introductory study of a topic not covered in a regular course.
 Instructor consent required.

 MLS 610 From Certainty to Chaos (3.00)

 This course begins with Isaac Newton, whose brilliant ideas led scientist and philosophers to envision a time when all facts about the universe would be known and precisely based on mathematical knowledge.
 It then investigates how continuing work in theoretical mathematics, logic, computability, and the new theory of chaos has seriously questioned this vision and placed severe limits on how broad and precise human knowledge can get.
-Prerequisite: MLS 510 recommended.

 MLS 612 Changing Concepts of the Earth and Its Life (3.00)

 An investigation of the history of geology and evolutionary biology.
 The course begins with Darwin's theory of adaptive evolution under uniform and regular geological conditions and ends with Gould's theory of punctuated equilibrium acting under cyclically catastrophic geological conditions.
 The effects of an increasingly contingent view of our origin as species are also investigated.
-Prerequisites: MLS 510, MLS 610 recommended.

 MLS 632 Race, Ethnicity, and the American Experience (3.00)